philippinespire/pire_stethojulis_interrupta_lcwgs/2nd_sequencing_run/GenErode_Sin_20k/README.md

 # GenErode: *Stethojulis interrupta* lcWGS 2nd sequencing run from Pandanon Island.

+This directory is **DEPRECATED**.
+This GenErode run for the 2nd sequencing run and SSL used the `SPAdes_allLibs_decontam_R1R2_noIsolate` reference genome that was used for mapping in the 1st sequencing run.
+This reference genome was also used for the GenErode run for the 1st sequencing run.
+This may have caused issues in ATLAS for the 1st sequencing run because it was not able to generate theta results for many samples.
+This reference genome was significantly worse than the `SPAdes_Sin-CPnd-A_decontam_R1R2_noIsolate` reference genome that was used for probe design.
+A new GenErode run was initiated in the main species directory, which will use the `SPAdes_Sin-CPnd-A_decontam_R1R2_noIsolate` reference genome and all sequencing files from the 1st sequencing run, 2nd sequencing run, and SSL.

 Following the [GenErode pipeline](https://github.com/philippinespire/pire_lcwgs_data_processing/tree/main/scripts/GenErode_wahab) for Sin 2nd sequencing run from Pandanon Island.
 GenErode was already run on the 1st sequencing run.
 These results will be merged with the results from the 1st sequencing run in the main species directory.
 ```
 /archive/carpenterlab/pire/pire_stethojulis_interrupta_lcwgs/2nd_sequencing_run/GenErode_Sin_20k